rtbrick/bngblaster/docsrc/sources/routing/bgp.rst

 + IPv6 unicast
 + IPv6 labeled unicast

-This can be changed using `family` configuration option.
+This can be changed using the ``family`` configuration option.

 Limitations
 ~~~~~~~~~~~

-BGP authentication is currently not supported but already
+BGP authentication is currently not supported but is already
 planned as an enhancement in one of the next releases.

 RAW Update Files
 ~~~~~~~~~~~~~~~~

 The BNG Blaster can inject BGP messages from a pre-compiled RAW update file into the defined sessions.
-A RAW update file is not more than a pre-compiled binary stream of BGP messages, typically but not limited to update messages.
+A RAW update file is nothing more than a pre-compiled binary stream of BGP messages, typically but not limited to update messages.